sosga/larn/README.md

 NOTE: A change in accepting commits.
 All pull-requests that deal with code changes will be placed under the Apache 2.0 License.
 See [docs/LICENSE.txt](https://github.com/atsb/RL_M/blob/master/docs/LICENSE.txt) or bug #61 for more info.

-<b>Binaries</b></br>
-Binaries are supported in 3 'classes'

-* Class 1 binaries: x86, x64 and all MIPS types<i>(thanks to Imagination for the amazing support they give to their CPU's).</i>
-* Class 2 binaries: ppc,armel,armhf.
-* Class 3 binaries: sparc64 (when it's available).

-Different classes have different priority.
-So in all builds, class 1 will always be built, class 2 will be built later and class 3 will only be built if time allows (I'm quite a busy person).
-So far they are all built on GNU/Linux but I am planning also to build on GNU Hurd and a BSD for x86 compatible architectures.</br>

 <b>Future Planned Changes</b>
 * Make it harder.